 \section{Introduction}

 In a rapidly urbanizing world, we need to make fundamental transformations in how we use and access transportation.
-Energy efficient mobility systems such as \acp{cav} along with shared mobility and electric vehicles provide the most intriguing and promising opportunities for enabling users to better monitor transportation network conditions and make better operating decisions to reduce energy consumption, greenhouse gas emissions, travel delays and improve safety.
+Energy-efficient mobility systems such as \acp{cav} along with shared mobility and electric vehicles provide the most intriguing and promising opportunities for enabling users to better monitor transportation network conditions and make better operating decisions to reduce energy consumption, greenhouse gas emissions, travel delays and improve safety.
 As we move to increasingly complex transportation systems new control approaches are needed to optimize the system behavior resulting from the interactions between vehicles navigating different traffic scenarios.

-Given this new environment, the overarching goal of this paper is to report on the development of the \ac{udssc} that includes 35 robotic cars to replicate real-world traffic scenarios in a small and controlled ecosystem.
-UDSSC can serve as a testbed to explore the acquisition and processing of vehicle-to-vehicle and vehicle-to-infrastructure communication.
+Given this new environment, the overarching goal of this paper is to (1) report on the development of the \ac{udssc} testbed that includes 35 robotic cars to replicate real-world traffic scenarios in a small and controlled environment, and (2) use this testbed to demonstrate CAV coordination at merging roadways. \ac{udssc} can serve as a testbed to explore the acquisition and processing of vehicle-to-vehicle and vehicle-to-infrastructure communication.
 It can also help us prove control concepts on coordinating \acp{cav} in specific transportation scenarios, e.g., intersections, merging roadways, roundabouts, speed reduction zones, etc. These scenarios along with the driver responses to various disturbances are the primary sources of bottlenecks that contribute to traffic congestion; see \cite{Margiotta2011,Malikopoulos2013}.
-In 2015, congestion caused people in urban areas in the US to spend 6.9 billion additional hours on the road and to purchase an extra 3.1 billion gallons of fuel, resulting in a total cost estimated at \$160 billion; see \citep{Schrank2015}.
+In 2015, congestion caused people in urban areas in the US to spend 6.9 billion additional hours on the road and to purchase an extra 3.1 billion gallons of fuel, resulting in a total cost estimated at \$160 billion; see \cite{Schrank2015}.